hartwigmedical/pipeline5/README.md

 - GCP had the most user friendly console for monitoring and operations.
 - GCP had the fastest startup time for its managed Hadoop service.

 The last point was important to us due to a design choice made to address resource contention.
-Pv5 uses ephemeral clusters tailored to each patient.
+Pv5 uses ephemeral resources tailored to each patient.
 This way at any point we are only using exactly the resources we need for our workload, never having to queue or idle.
-To make this possible we spin up large clusters quickly as new patients come in and tear them down again once the patient processing is complete.

 Pv5 makes use of the following GCP services:
 - [Google Cloud Storage](https://cloud.google.com/storage/) to store transient patient data, supporting resources, configuration and tools.